BelaPlatform/bela_newBlog/docs/_posts/2017-01-18-auralfabric.markdown

 ### Step 2: simplifying the map and creating symbols

 Linen was chosen as the best material for the fabric base due to its availability, resistance and plain-aesthetic qualities.
-I decided to represent the covered areas we entered during the soundwalk as coloured reliefs completely made of grey/gold conductive thread.
-The park areas were left olive-green if not interactive and green mixed with the grey/gold [conductive thread](http://www.shieldextrading.net/pdfs/23534x4hc.pdf) if interactive.
+I decided to represent the covered areas we entered during the soundwalk as coloured reliefs completely made of [grey/gold conductive thread](http://www.shieldextrading.net/pdfs/23534x4hc.pdf).
+The park areas were left olive-green if not interactive and green mixed with the conductive thread if interactive.
 This was to allow the map to be clearly understood in its different elements.
 Courtyards we crossed were embroidered as flat areas in white with parts in conductive thread, whilst landmarks like the Cutty Sark ship and the pier buildings were represented with a mixture of pale grey, with conductive thread only on the side where the walk took place.

 The River Thames, also present in the recordings, was depicted as a pale blue wavy surface with some conductive parts close to the sides where the walk took place.
 Buildings belonging to the area but not covered in the soundwalk were represented in flat pale grey hatch.